Marble sculptures on Stanford Campus

 Form 1099-NEC, Nonemployee Compensation, is a form that payers must file for nonemployees to report nonemployee compensation of at least $600 for services performed during the course of the year.

-Form 1099-MISC, Miscellaneous Information, is a form that payers must file for persons who are paid the following for Stanford-issued or Easy Pay payments during the course of the year.
+Form 1099-MISC, Miscellaneous Information, is a form that payers must file for persons who are paid the following for Stanford-issued or Easy Pay payments during the course of the tax year ending December 31, 2025.

 • At least $10 in royalties